-- The OSHA-recommended hand speed constant K has been determined by various studies and, although these studies indicate speeds of 1600 mm/sec.
-(63"/sec.) to more than 2500 mm/sec.
-(100"/sec.), they are not conclusive determinations.
+- 1. The OSHA-recommended hand speed constant K has been determined by various studies and, although these studies indicate speeds of 1600 mm/sec.
+(63 in/sec.) to more than 2500 mm/sec.
+(100 in/sec.), they are not conclusive determinations.
 Consider all factors, including the physical ability of the operator, when determining the value of K to be used. - 2.
 The recommended hand speed constant K, derived from data on approach speeds of the body or parts of the body as stated in ISO 13855. - 3.
 Ts is usually measured by a stop-time measuring device.
 If the machine manufacturer's specified stop time is used, at least 20% should be added to allow for possible clutch/ brake system deterioration.
 This measurement must take into account the slower of the two MPCE channels, and the response time of all devices or controls that react to stop the machine.
-See Notice Regarding MPCEs.
-If all devices are not included, the calculated separation distance (Ds) will be too short and serious injury could result.